dwmkerr/angular-memory-leaks/article/README.md

 }
 ```

-`memory` will hold the address of the memory we've allocate, then we use the memory, then the function ends. `memory` goes out of scope and whatever address it held is lost, we didn't free the memory!
+`memory` will hold the address of the memory we've allocate.
+We use the memory, then the function ends. `memory` goes out of scope and whatever address it held is lost - but we didn't free the memory!
 Not only that, we've lost the address of it so can't ever free it in the future - it's *leaked*.

 This memory is lost to the application - we can't release it.
 Only terminating the process will release it back to the operating system.